reshamas/reshamas.github.io/_posts/2019-05-20-deconstructing-the-datacamp-debacle.md

 ## Intro

 There has been substantial public opinion regarding the latest tech #MeToo scandal which was revealed publicly on April 4, 2019 and what is known as the “DataCamp sexual harassment case.”
-Some of those articles are listed in this [DataCamp Timeline of Events](https://reshamas.github.io/DataCamp-Sexual-Harassment-Timeline-of-Events/).
+Some of those articles are listed in this [**DataCamp Sexual Harassment Timeline of Events**](https://reshamas.github.io/DataCamp-Sexual-Harassment-Timeline-of-Events/).
 There are three statements issued publicly by DataCamp including an apology by the “offender.”
 Most recently, the “target” shared her story in a May 13, 2019 [Buzzfeed investigative report](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup).

 ### Definitions